Biffa, a UK-based waste management company, developed a new plastics recycling plant in Seaham, UK, with an estimated investment of £27.5m ($35.81m).

 The planning approval for the plant was granted by the Durham County Council in February 2019.

-The 2.47ha site is located within the Coalfield Low Risk Development Area and in close proximity to Spectrum Business Park and the Northumbrian Water sewage treatment works.
+The 2.47ha site is located within the Coalfield Low-Risk Development Area and in close proximity to Spectrum Business Park and the Northumbrian Water sewage treatment works.

 The building is a modern warehouse unit with a gross internal area of 12,292m².
 It includes a three-storey office and car park.

 Biffa is an integrated waste management business operating in the UK since 1912.
-The company is currently operating two MRFs in London and Birmingham with a processing capacity of 400,000t a year.
+The company is currently operating two MRFs in Aldridge and Edmonton in the UK, with a processing capacity of 400,000t a year.

-The company’s business also includes generation and sale of energy produced from waste.
+The company’s business also includes the generation and sale of energy produced from waste.
 Biffa currently generates 530 million kilowatt-hours of energy a year by processing waste materials.